 Today's blog is dedicated to making super healthy salads.
-Let's be done permanently with stale iceberg lettuce, dried out baby carrots and sour tomato wedges topped with fabricated salty goo.
+Let's be done permanently with stale iceberg lettuce, dried-out baby carrots, and drab tomato wedges topped with fabricated salty goo.
 Forever.

-An incredibly easy way to create a foundation for super healthy salads is to increase your dark green leafy veggies.
+Increasing your dark green leafy veggies is an incredibly easy way to create a foundation for super healthy salads.
 Mix it up!
 Although some varieties of greens are pricey - you can minimize cost by mixing them with less expensive greens (e.g. red leaf lettuce mixed with arugula and fresh chives).
-You can get many of these varieties at your local supermarket, Farmers Market or at specialty grocers like Whole Foods.
-Of course, you can also grow your own!
+You can get many of these varieties at your local supermarket, farmers' markets, or at specialty grocers like Whole Foods.
+Of course, you can also grow your own.

-I have a great disdain for dry, whitish-sheen whole baby carrots casually plopped onto my salad or lying helplessly neglected at a poorly maintained salad bar.
-However, carrots are extremely nutritious and an excellent source of beta carotene, the plant's precursor to Vitamin A. Here's how to keep a carrot's flavor, texture and nutritional value at its peak.
+Carrots are extremely nutritious and an excellent source of beta carotene, the plant's precursor to Vitamin A. Here's how to keep a carrot's flavor, texture, and nutritional value at its peak.

 Find that cucumbers are hard to digest?
 Just peel them!
-You still get nutritional benefit from the seeds and viscous fiber inside.
+You still get nutritional benefits from the seeds and plenty of fiber inside.
 Or if you just want something a little different - something moist and gently crispy with a little bite - try: